chanzuckerberg/cellxgene-census/README.md

 ### Requirements

-The CELLxGENE Census API requires a Linux or MacOS system with:
+The Census API requires a Linux or MacOS system with:

 - Python 3.7 to Python 3.10.
 Or R, supported versions TBD.
 - Recommended: >16 GB of memory.